omerbenamram/winstructs/README.md

   - SecDescHeader

 #### rwinstructs 0.3.1 (2017-09-18)
-- Cleaned up searialization for SecurityDescriptor
+- Cleaned up serialization for SecurityDescriptor

 #### rwinstructs 0.3.0 (2017-09-14)
 - Added Clone impl for all Security Structures